bbauska/UC-Davis-JS-Basics/readme.md

 Produces this anonomous unnamed function assigned to the variable greeting.

-Let's actually see what this looks like in our code over here.
-I'm going to come over to my editor here and I'm going to leave that, that's all fine.
-I'm going to make a variable called "greeting" and I'm going to assign it a function.
-You'll see that this function doesn't have a name, it's just an anonymous function, and we could do whatever we want in here.
-I'm going to just for right now, just do console.log " hello from the function".
+Let&apos;s actually see what this looks like in our code over here.
+I&apos;m going to come over to my editor here and I&apos;m going to leave that, that&apos;s all fine.
+I&apos;m going to make a variable called "greeting" and I&apos;m going to assign it a function.
+You&apos;ll see that this function doesn&apos;t have a name, it&apos;s just an anonymous function, and we could do whatever we want in here.
+I&apos;m going to just for right now, just do console.log " hello from the function".
 My slide has something a little bit more sophisticated down there, but for right now, this will just do for us, just to see what this does.

 Then, in order to call this function again, remember we have to invoke the function, we have to call it or run it.
-I run "greeting" as if it were a function, which seems weird, but that's the way it works in JavaScript.
+I run "greeting" as if it were a function, which seems weird, but that&apos;s the way it works in JavaScript.
 Greeting parentheses.
 We run that like a function.

-Now, if I come over to my console over here and run this, I'm getting "hamburgers" again, then I'm getting "Hello from the function".
+Now, if I come over to my console over here and run this, I&apos;m getting "hamburgers" again, then I&apos;m getting "Hello from the function".
 That function is actually running.
-That's important to understand.
-Again, this is called a function expression, and it's because functions are first-class citizens in JavaScript that we're able to assign a function to a variable just as if it were data.
+That&apos;s important to understand.
+Again, this is called a function expression, and it&apos;s because functions are first-class citizens in JavaScript that we&apos;re able to assign a function to a variable just as if it were data.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 297. example, arrow functions (168) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->